Skip to main content

 • USA: Unlimited/5 days for $27, 10 days for $47, 30 days for $84

-Yes, it’s pricier than Airalo or Saily—but you’re paying for peace of mind.
+Yes, it’s pricier than Saily or Nomad—but you’re paying for peace of mind.
 No tracking data usage, no surprise overages, no rationing video calls or Netflix.

 Value assessment: If you use 10-20GB+ per month (remote workers, content creators, heavy streamers), Holafly’s unlimited plans often work out cheaper than buying multiple top-ups on capped eSIMs.